Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Conclusion

 \section{Conclusion}

 In this work we have studied the influence of the upper boundary on convectively driven dynamos in spherical wedges.
 For this purpose we have added a convectively stable coronal envelope of different sizes on top of the convectively unstable dynamo region.
 This coronal envelope effectively corresponds to having a free boundary as opposed to a stress-free radial field boundary condition used in many earlier one-layer dynamo simulations.
 We confirm the result of \cite{WKMB13} that the coronal envelope has an influence on the dynamo region leading to a change in differential rotation and magnetic field evolution.
-If the radius $\Rc$ of the coronal envelope is just 1\% of the solar radius $R$, its influence is small and can be entirely related to small changes in the radial density and temperature profiles.
+If the radius $\Rc$ of the coronal envelope is just 1\% of the solar radius $R$, its influence is small and can entirely be related to small changes in the radial density and temperature profiles.
 If the size of the corona is larger ($\Rc\ge 1.2\,R$), the influence is stronger.
 However, runs with coronal sizes extending higher than $\Rc=1.2\,R$ are nearly identical.

 Regarding the hydrothermal properties, the influence of the corona can be summarized as follows: (i) The radial mass flux across the free surface does not show any major difference between runs with a small and an extended coronal envelope.
-The radial mass flux in our simulations is too small to have an influence on the flow properties inside the convection zone. (ii) The latitudinal temperature perturbations due to the rotation are significantly weakened because of the present of the coronal envelope. (iii) This seems to cause the differential rotation profile to become more spoke-like and weaker in runs with a coronal envelope. (iv) This effect can also be seen in the change of the off-diagonal Reynolds stress components due to the coronal envelope which can be explained by a change in the $\Lambda$ effect.
+The radial mass flux in our simulations is too small to have an influence on the flow properties inside the convection zone. (ii) The latitudinal temperature variations due to rotation are significantly weakened due to the presence of the coronal envelope. (iii) This seems to cause the differential rotation profile to become more spoke-like and weaker in runs with a coronal envelope. (iv) This effect can also be seen in the change of the off-diagonal Reynolds stress components due to the coronal envelope which can be explained by a change in the $\Lambda$ effect and the anisotropy.